 From higher (user) level everything is pretty similar to Oracle and other systems though – tablespaces “house” database object like tables and indexes.
-Biggest differences compared to Oracle might be that Postgres tablespaces are cluster level objects and there’s no possibility to restrict tablespace (thus cluster/database) size and you don’t have to deal with single datafiles but folders instead.
+The biggest differences compared to Oracle might be that Postgres tablespaces are cluster level objects and there’s no possibility to restrict tablespace (thus cluster/database) size.
+You don’t have to deal with single datafiles but folders instead.

 So what is exactly a tablespace in Postgres?